ludwig-ai/ludwig-docs/docs/user_guide/datasets/data_preprocessing.md

 `Category` features are transformed into an integer valued vector of size `n` (where `n` is the size of the dataset) and added to the HDF5 with a key that reflects the name of column in the dataset.

-The way categories are mapped into integers consists of first collecting a dictionary of all the different category strings present in the column of the dataset, then rank them by frequency and then assign them an increasing integer ID from the most frequent to the most rare (with 0 being assigned to a `<UNK>` token).
+The way categories are mapped into integers consists of first collecting a dictionary of all the unique category strings present in the column of the dataset, then rank them by frequency and then assign them an increasing integer ID from the most frequent to the most rare (with 0 being assigned to a `<UNK>` token).
 The column name is added to the JSON file, with an associated dictionary containing:

 1. the mapping from integer to string (`idx2str`)
-2. the mapping from string to id (`str2idx`)
+1. the mapping from string to id (`str2idx`)
-3. the mapping from string to frequency (`str2freq`)
+1. the mapping from string to frequency (`str2freq`)
-4. the size of the set of all tokens (`vocab_size`)
+1. the size of the set of all tokens (`vocab_size`)
-5. additional preprocessing information (by default how to fill missing values and what token to use to fill missing values)
+1. additional preprocessing information (by default how to fill missing values and what token to use to fill missing values)

 ## Set features